Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: Introduction

-Wireless imaging has been widely studied in literature, where image domain optimization problems are formulated and solved to obtain imaging results.
-Traditional model-based imaging methods include Fourier transform (FT) and compressed sensing (CS), exhibiting distinct advantages in terms of computational complexity and imaging accuracy.
-However, both approaches require multipath extraction to retain only the transmitter (TX)-ROI-RIS-receiver (RX) path \cite{huang2024fourier}, potentially losing useful information for image generation.
-Moreover, channel modeling errors may significantly distort the imaging results \cite{tong2025computational,huang2025cooperative}.
+In traditional model-based imaging methods, Fourier transform (FT) and compressed sensing (CS) both require the knowledge of the forward model $f(\cdot)$.
+Specifically, FT implements $f(\cdot)$ as a spatial integral, whereas $f(\cdot)$ should be discretized into a high-dimensional sensing matrix in CS theory \cite{tong2025computational,huang2024ris}.
+According to \cite{huang2024fourier}, FT- and CS-based methods exhibit distinct advantages in terms of computational complexity, imaging accuracy, and measurement requirements.
+However, both approaches require multipath extraction to preserve only the transmitter (TX)-ROI-RIS-receiver (RX) path \cite{huang2024fourier,he2022high,hu2022metasketch}, potentially discarding target information involved in other multipath components.
+Moreover, errors in modeling $f(\cdot)$ may significantly distort the imaging results \cite{tong2025computational,huang2025cooperative}.

-In contrast, data-based methods reduce reliance on physical models by learning the relationship between CSI measurements and target images from a large dataset \cite{lu2024deep}.
-Although deep learning (DL) techniques have achieved improved imaging performance, constructing such a large dataset is challenging since ground-truth images are difficult to obtain.
-Furthermore, transferring well-trained model parameters to new imaging scenarios, targets, and resolutions is complicated \cite{qi2023resource}.
-While researchers have attempted to integrate physical models into learning \cite{guo2023physics}, these challenges remain inadequately addressed.
+In contrast, data-driven deep learning (DL) methods reduce reliance on $f(\cdot)$ by learning the relationship between $\mathbf{y}$ and $\boldsymbol{\sigma}$ from a large dataset containing numerous $(\mathbf{y}, \boldsymbol{\sigma})$ pairs \cite{lu2024deep}.
+Although DL techniques have demonstrated superior imaging performance, constructing such a large dataset is challenging since the ground-truth (GT) ROI image is difficult to obtain \cite{li2020intelligent}.
+Furthermore, transferring well-trained model parameters to new imaging environments, targets, and resolutions is complicated \cite{qi2023resource}, requesting retraining the NNs.
+This has limited the application of data-driven DL methods.
+While researchers have attempted to integrate physical models into learning \cite{guo2023physics,huang2025integrated}, the above challenges in model-based and data-driven DL methods remain inadequately addressed.

-Recently, implicit neural representation (INR) has shown excellent performance in computer vision field \cite{mildenhall2021nerf}.
-Specifically, the term \textit{implicit neural representation} can be decomposed into: 1) \textit{implicit representation}, indicating that INR uses continuous functions to represent sensing results rather than explicit and discretized forms such as images and point clouds, and 2) \textit{neural representation}, meaning that these implicit functions are represented by neural networks (NNs).
+Recently, implicit neural representation (INR) has shown excellent performance in optical 3D reconstruction \cite{mildenhall2021nerf} and has been applied to communication systems for radio map generation \cite{zhao2023nerf2}, data suppression \cite{wu2024embracing}, and RIS phase design \cite{yang2024codebook}.
+INR leverages a neural network (NN) to learn a continuous function that maps input coordinates to their corresponding signal values, thereby encoding the signal or scene within NN parameters.
+Specifically, the term \textit{implicit neural representation} can be decomposed into: 1) \textit{implicit representation}, indicating that INR uses implicit and continuous functions to represent sensing results rather than explicit and discretized forms such as images and point clouds, and 2) \textit{neural representation}, meaning that these implicit functions are realized by NNs.